treykapfer/Junta-TD/README.txt

 //Current build is desktop only.
 This game was built on a high resolution gaming set up.
 Older laptops may need to zoom out in browser to view the game properly.

-TO DO:
-1. Fix text padding in infoboxes
-2. Finalize balance changes (playthough multiple times) --CREATE 2.0 version of the game with leaderboard
-1. Add Django views/front end server
-2. Add MongoDB back end server to impliment leaderboard
-3. Optional - Add death animations for bugs and towers